 Any student who returns to a degree program following a break in enrollment of five years or fewer will be eligible for the same degree requirements that were in effect prior to their absence.
-Any student who returns to a degree program following a break in enrollment of greater than five years will be subject to the catalog in effect at the time of readmission.
+If a program or concentration has been retired during the student's absence, the student will be required to select a new program or concentration and will be subject to the academic catalog requirements in effect during the first session in which they remain re-enrolled after the 'add/drop' period.
+Any student who returns to a degree program following a break in enrollment of greater than five years will be subject to the academic catalog in effect at the time of readmission.